japinol7/teams-generator-services/services/README.md

 Teams Generator Services
 =======================================

-Some microservices related of the generation of RPG teams.
+Some microservices related to the generation of RPG teams.
+<br /> <br />

+  Disclaimer: These services are meant as simple examples of <br />
+  AWS lambda services.
+The state of the system is persisted <br />
+  using json files, one for the contestants and another one <br />
+  for the generated teams. <br />
+  Therefore, this solution is not scalable and has concurrency issues.
+<br /> <br />

 [//]: # (Services:)